thinkful-ei22/jon-events-client/README.md

 I used heroku to deploy this application: https://dry-inlet-97008.herokuapp.com/

+### A dummy user has been set-up:
+    Username: Test
+    Password: password

 ##  Screenshots
 ### *The home page, where users can search for and browse other events:
 <img width="400" height="200" alt="ss1" src="https://user-images.githubusercontent.com/38267761/44282505-1e84db80-a210-11e8-8992-9a9b9fa641b7.png">       <img width="400" alt="ss1 5" src="https://user-images.githubusercontent.com/38267761/44282509-22186280-a210-11e8-8930-5dccc6710348.png">